careerbuilder/DataScienceAPIDocumentation/SemanticSearch.md

 #Query Description

 Interprets the meaning of a user's query.
 Used to parse a query into the intended phrases, to identify the type of entities being searched for (job title, skill, company, location, etc.), and to identify the most related other phrases/entities that help better represent the intended query.
+In conjunction with the Semantic Overrides API, also applies stored user overrides to queries when user parameters are supplied.

 #Query Request Information